Efficient Multi-round LLM Inference over Disaggregated Serving: Online Adaptive Scheduling

 In addition, we enforce that each task can be postponed by at most $w$ times to prevent starvation.
 Particularly, we maintain a \textit{postponement counter} for each task, and increment it whenever the task is postponed due to reordering (line 7).
 Once there are any tasks' postponement counters reaching $w$, we skip the orderings that postpone such tasks (lines 3-4).

 After the optimal ordering is obtained, the head elements of the prefill queue are reordered accordingly, after which, the first element will be scheduled for execution (lines 8-9).

-\textbf{Discussion.} Since it is extremely fast to evaluate the number of TTFT-satisfying tasks for one ordering and the window size is typically small (less than 5 in practice), the overhead incurred by the reordering policy is negligible.
+\textbf{Discussion.} Since it is extremely fast to evaluate the number of TTFT-satisfying tasks for one ordering and the window size is typically small (less than 5 in practice), the overhead incurred by reordering is negligible (detailed in \S\ref{sec:expr}).

 Last but not least, it is noteworthy that the estimated queuing time in Eq.~\eqref{eq:remote_execution_time} does not take account of the prefill reordering policy.
 Nevertheless, it does not harm the effectiveness of our adaptive routing mechanism, since the window size is small compared to the size of the prefill queue in practice.